Fran-GS-96/Fran-GS-96/README.md

 - 👋 Hi, I’m @Fran-GS-96
-- 👀 I’m interested in Data Analysis and AI
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning about the weather
+- 🌱 I’m currently learning about forecasting
-- 💞️ I’m looking to collaborate on forecasting, data analysis, etc.
+- 💞️ I’m looking to collaborate on research and any interesting question.
 - 📫 How to reach me ...

 <!---